surifirstpin/Acubi_documentation/Version.5/Organise_Content_new.md

 <center><h1>Organize Content</h1></center>

-This Section describes how to move or copy the contents from one location to another location.
-Using this you can organize Reports and Dashboard in specific tag Structure.
+This Section describes how to edit the Reports and dashboard.

-Acubi allows user to editing and managing access level, allows  users to make necessary changes to the content such as;
+Acubi allows user in editing and managing access level, allows  users to make necessary changes to the content such as;

   -  Editing Reports and Dashboards.
    -  Specifying which users and groups as  authority to access the data.